sum1won/summod/README.md

 GoRing Demonspawn results in either a misbred commander (if they have afflictions), a blood hunter, or an assassin.

-Newts discounted by 15 gold
+Newts discounted by 85->70 gold

-Anathemant Salamanders discounted by 15 gold, given 0.2 additional random
+Anathemant Salamanders 175->160 gold, given 0.2 FESD  random

-Anathemant Dragons Discounted by 15 gold, given 0.2 additional random
+Anathemant Dragons  310->295 gold, given 0.2 FESD additional random

 ###### Caelum, Return of the Raptors